NielsDyrberg/szs_soundzone_protocol/tests/test_szp_meas_report/README.md

 1. Run prepare_measurements.py on your pc.
 [Description of file](#prepare_measurementspy)
 2. Build the project on all slaves.
-3. Start run executable "test_datatransport_slave" on all slaves
+3. Start run executable "test_qos_szp_slave" on all slaves
 4. Configure the slave ip's in master_main.cpp.
 5. Build the project on the master.
-6. Start target "test_datatransport_master" on the master
+6. Start target "test_qos_szp_master" on the master
 7. Run analyse_measurements.py on yout pc.
 [Description of file](#analyse_measurementspy).

 ### prepare_measurements.py